Jamaican iguana: Causes of decline

 The single direct cause for the Jamaican iguana's decline can be attributed to the introduction of the small Asian mongoose (Urva auropunctata) as a form of snake-control.
 The mongoose came to rely upon hatchling iguanas as a prime source of food, prompting the creation of the Headstart facility and a proposed program to eradicate the feral mongoose.

 The biggest current threat to the animals' existence is no longer from the spread of the mongoose, but from the charcoal industry.
 Charcoal burners rely on hardwood trees from the Hellshire Hills to make charcoal.
 As this is the primary refuge for the iguanas, the burners have been threatening the research teams who protect the iguanas.

 Recovery efforts

-A consortium of twelve zoos, also from within the USA donated and constructed a Headstart Facility at Hope Zoo, used for the rearing of eggs and hatchlings brought from the wild.
+A consortium of twelve zoos, also from within the United States donated and constructed a Headstart Facility at Hope Zoo, used for the rearing of eggs and hatchlings brought from the wild.
 From within the safety of this environment, they are reared until they are large enough to survive in the wild and predators such as the mongoose are no longer a threat, a process known as "headstarting".
 The Headstart facility also carries out health screening prior to the release of specimens.
 This health screening has been used to baseline the normal physiologic values of the species, identifying potential future problems due to parasites, diseases, etc. which might threaten the population.

-The US captive population doubled in size in August 2006 with the hatching of 22 Jamaican rock iguanas at the Indianapolis Zoo.
+The U.S. captive population doubled in size in August 2006 with the hatching of 22 Jamaican rock iguanas at the Indianapolis Zoo.
 This was the first successful captive breeding and hatching outside of Jamaica.

+In a 2021 assessment it was estimated that today there are 500–600 mature individuals and the recovery potential for the species is high.